- Vegetables: carrots

-The main goal of this study is to evaluate how drone-based remote sensing technology can be used for fertilizer application timing decision support in processing carrots.
-Concomitant with this goal will be an evaluation of how application timing and rate impact yield.
-The results of this study will give a realistic picture of the potential of this new technology for carrot nitrogen management, as well as information regarding the importance of timing as a management consideration.
-The specific outcomes we anticipate are as follows:
+The main goal of this study was to evaluate how drone-based remote sensing technology can be used for fertilizer application timing decision support in processing carrots.
+Concomitant with this goal was an evaluation of how application rate, splitting, and timing impact yield.
+The results of this study can give a realistic picture of the potential of this new technology for carrot nitrogen management, as well as information regarding the importance of timing as a management consideration.
+The specific outcomes we sought are as follows:

 - Carrot farmers will have a more complete understanding of the importance of nitrogen topdress application timing as a management consideration, and the potential utility of drone-based decision-support relative to current practices (petiole sampling).